-Many of the onboarding and integration challenges really depend on what type of products you are selling.
-Still, there are some universal challenges that every seller will come face-to-face with regardless.
+Many of these challenges depend on what type of products you are selling.
 Let’s look at what some of these challenges are, what they mean, and how to overcome them so that you can be on your way to selling your products in your marketplace of choice.

 - Normalizing data

 Normalizing data is the process of standardizing and cleansing data so that each piece of product data, from title, color, and size, appears in a uniform and consistent way across every touchpoint.

 Solution: A robust solution, like Highstreet.io, offers bulk edits and can apply changes at scale so that no new incidents arise.

 With multiple channels requiring their own set of unique criteria, using a “one size fits all” approach to uploading product data won’t do the trick.
 On the other hand, the ad hoc approach of tailoring products for certain markets will take up way too much time.

 Solution: Provide better-segmented product data at the integration stage with an automated process from a leading marketplace integration solution, like ours.

 Other challenges that may arise throughout the onboarding process can range from managing inventory information or implementing the rapidly changing information associated with special offers and promotions.